Layla-Verse/laylas-snips/README.md

 <p align="center"> <img src="logo.png" width="180" alt="Laylaverse Logo"> </p>
 Layla’s Snips

-Fast, flexible text snippets — everywhere you type.

-Layla’s Snips is a lightweight Chrome extension that turns quick text triggers into fully-formatted snippets across the entire web.
-Whether you're typing in plain text inputs, emails, CRMs, documentation tools, LMS systems, or rich-text editors, Layla keeps your workflow fast, clean, and consistent.
+A lightweight Chrome extension for fast, reliable text snippet expansion.

+Layla’s Snips provides a simple, consistent way to generate and use text snippets across nearly all text fields on the web.
+The extension detects whether you’re typing in a plain-text field or a rich-text editor and inserts your saved snippets with clean, predictable formatting.

-Designed as part of the Laylaverse, this tool focuses on clarity, speed, and privacy — no data collection, no tracking, no nonsense.
+Built as part of the Laylaverse, this tool is designed for clarity, efficiency, and full local privacy.

-✨ Features
+✨ Key Features
 Universal Trigger Expansion

-Type \your-trigger and Layla expands it instantly across most text fields on the web.
+Type \your-trigger anywhere to expand a saved snippet instantly.

+Works in both single-line and multi-line input environments.

-Smart Field Detection
+Intelligent Field Detection

 Automatically adapts to:

-Plain-text inputs (forms, LMS, lab systems, etc.)
+Plain-text fields (forms, lab systems, documentation systems, LMS platforms)

 Rich-text editors (Gmail, CRMs, contentEditable surfaces)

-Nested editors and iframe-based platforms
+Nested editor and iframe environments used by platforms like Salesforce, ServiceNow, and HubSpot

-Clean, Predictable Formatting
+Clean Formatting Engine

-Strips HTML when you’re typing in plain text inputs
+Strips HTML when inserting into plain-text inputs

-Preserves styling in supported rich-text editors
+Preserves formatting (bold, italic, underline) in rich editors

-Handles line breaks and formatting consistently across platforms
+Normalizes line breaks and avoids unwanted <div> / <span> artifacts

+Produces consistent formatting across heterogeneous platforms

-Suggestion Menu
+Smart Suggestion Menu

-Appears as you type
+Appears as soon as you begin typing a trigger

-Keyboard-friendly (↑, ↓, Enter, Esc)
+Keyboard navigation: ↑ ↓ Enter Esc

-Shows snippet triggers, names, and a body preview
+Displays trigger, label, and a body preview

+Works inside iframes and complex editing contexts

+Local, Unlimited Storage

+Stores all snippets using chrome.storage.local

+No upload, sync, or external server contact

-Unlimited Snippets
+Unlimited snippet capacity
-All data is stored locally using Chrome’s chrome.storage.local — no cloud, no servers, no exports from your machine.

-🚀 Installation (Until Chrome Web Store Release)
+🚀 Installation (Pre–Chrome Web Store)

-Clone or download this repository
+Download or clone this repository

-Open: chrome://extensions/
+Open chrome://extensions/

-Enable Developer mode
+Enable Developer Mode

-Select Load unpacked
+Click Load unpacked

-Choose the laylas-snips/ folder
+Select the laylas-snips/ directory

-Layla will be ready instantly — no build steps required.

-🛠 Using Layla’s Snips
+Once loaded, the extension is active immediately.

+🛠 How to Use

-Open the Layla’s Snips Options page
+Open the Options page from the extension menu

-Create a snippet with:
+Create a new snippet:

-Trigger (e.g., clinic-email)

-Handle / Display name (optional)
+Trigger: The text after the backslash (e.g., greeting-email)

+Handle: Optional display name

-Body (plain or rich text)
+Body: The snippet content (plain or formatted)

-Type your trigger anywhere using:
+Type your trigger anywhere on the web using:

-\clinic-email
+\greeting-email

-Layla inserts the formatted content automatically.
+Layla inserts the stored content into the field automatically.

-Works across:
+Works reliably with:

 Gmail & webmail

-CRMs & EHR/LMS systems

-Documentation tools

-Salesforce, HubSpot, ServiceNow

-Web forms and input fields
+CRMs (Salesforce, HubSpot, Zoho)

+Lab Management Systems

+EHR / documentation platforms

+Textareas & standard HTML inputs

-Nearly any contentEditable surface
+contentEditable editors

+Web-based note-taking tools

-🌌 Formatting Engine
+🌌 Formatting Behavior

-Layla’s Formatting Engine ensures output is clean and professional:
+Layla’s formatting engine converts content as needed:

-<div> → becomes proper line breaks
+<div>, <p> → Line breaks

-<br> → line breaks preserved
+<br> → Line breaks

-HTML stripped in plain text
+Raw HTML removed in plain-text fields

-Styling preserved in rich editors
+Styling preserved in supported rich-text editors

-No leftover <span> or <p> clutter

-Your notes stay readable, clean, and consistent — everywhere.
+Outputs consistent, clean text without markup clutter

 📄 Privacy & Security

-Layla’s Snips collects zero data.
+Layla’s Snips collects no data.
-It stores everything locally, on your device, using Chrome’s built-in storage.

-It does not:
+Stored locally:

+Snippets

+Handles

+Rich-text content

+Settings

+The extension:

-Collect or transmit keystrokes
+Does not transmit keystrokes

-Log your activity

-Send data to servers
+Does not log activity

-Use analytics, cookies, or trackers
+Does not use cookies, analytics, or external servers

 Full Privacy Policy:
 https://layla-verse.github.io/laylas-snips/privacy-policy.html

 🪐 About the Laylaverse

-The Laylaverse is an independent software identity focused on building simple, elegant tools that reduce daily friction.
-Layla’s Snips is the first public release — a growing constellation of utilities designed to make digital work smoother, faster, and more intuitive.
+The Laylaverse is an independent software identity focused on building lightweight, efficient tools that improve workflow quality.
+Layla’s Snips is the first public utility in this ecosystem, with additional extensions and tools planned.

 📬 Contact

-For support, feature ideas, or contributions: laylaverse.dev@gmail.com
+For support, contributions, or collaboration inquiries: laylaverse.dev@gmail.com

 ⭐ Roadmap

+Future planned improvements include:

-Snippet import/export
+Snippet import & export

 Optional cloud sync

-Public snippet libraries
+Public snippet template libraries

-Chrome Web Store listing
+Chrome Web Store availability

 Firefox compatibility

-Additional Laylaverse utilities
+Additional Laylaverse productivity tools